HKUST-Aerial-Robotics/stTraj/README.md

 We have advanced our Teach-and-Repeat system as a complete and robust **Teach-Repeat-Replan** system which can deal with changing environments, moving obstacls and imperfect localization.
 We are cleanning our code and will release all components (global/local perception, global/local planning, global/local state estimation and onboard controller) soon at: https://github.com/HKUST-Aerial-Robotics/uavTeachRepeatReplan

+We promise to release our code by the end of June, 2019

 The **Teach-Repeat-Replan** system contains all functionalities of this repo.
-Any further questions can be raised at https://github.com/HKUST-Aerial-Robotics/uavTeachRepeatReplan
+Any further questions can be raised at that repo.
+Thanks.